 END

-Now, to get the result returned from the procedure, we need to store the result into a variable at the time of execution.
-For this, first, we need to declare a variable of integer data type.
-And then, use the variable in the execution statement.
+Now, to get the result returned from the procedure, we need to store it in a variable at the time of execution.
+First, we need to declare a variable of integer data type.
+Then, we use the variable in the execution statement.
 The query for this implementation is given below.

 DECLARE @x INT